rpmcruz/objdetect/README.md

 I am a post-doc at FEUP (University of Porto) working on perception for autonomous driving ([THEIA project](https://noticias.up.pt/u-porto-bosch-projeto-de-investigacao-28-milhoes-de-euros/)).
 I developed this one-stage object detection framework because existing frameworks, such as [detectron2](https://github.com/facebookresearch/detectron2), are either for two-stage models or are not versatile and simple enough to adapt for new models.
 At the very least, I hope this package is educational for someone learning object detection.
 Contact: [Ricardo Cruz](mailto:rpcruz@fe.up.pt).

 Functionality:
+* Grid transformations
-* Pre-processing pipeline: data augmentation, grid transformations
+* Data loaders, data augmentation
-* Support for multiple grids: anchors and multi-scale
+* Support for anchors and multiple grids
-* Model heads, training and evaluation routines
-* Some extra losses
-* Post-processing: grid inversion, non-maximum suppression
-* Plot utilities
-* Metrics: precision-recall curve, AP
+* Utilities such as non-maximum suppression, plotting, extra losses, evaluation metrics

 ## Install